SuperCh-SE-NCSU/Report-Slides/slides/talk1.md

 <p>Follow our public repository <u><a href="https://github.com/SuperCh-SE-NCSU/ProjectScraping">ProjectScraping</a></u> in Github</p>
 - <div style="font-size:30px"><b>Scrapy:</b></div>
 <i>Scrapy is an open-course and collaborative framework for extracting the data you need from websites in a fast, simple, yet extensible way.</i>

-#Term Versions:

-- Version_1: Minimal functionality (According to customers’ selected conditions on our website, send them emails including several most useful factors stated above from 2 websites, Craglist and kbb.)

-- Version_2: Full functionality (Build a database of customers login information and search records.
-Everytime customer login our website, they will get latest information since last login.
-Customers can also get updated information from our website’s subscription service, eg. one time per day.)

 #Information sources: